SSahas/exercism-problem/README.md

 Implementation of K-means Algoritham using Raw Python
 >Code

-Creating Functions, using dictionaries, lists
+The code mainly uses dictionaries, nested for loops